 By Krishna Adams, Director of Visual Arts, Craft, Media and Design –

 Fifty years ago, the Tennessee General Assembly with the special mandate to stimulate and encourage the presentation of the visual, literary, music and performing arts and to encourage public interest in the cultural heritage of Tennessee formed the Tennessee Arts Commission.
-Over the years, the Commission has maintained a permanent collection of art and cultural objects that were purchased or gifted.
+Over the years, the Commission has maintained a permanent collection of art and cultural objects.

 The collection encompasses a diverse range of art representative of artists from across the three divisions of Tennessee.
 From contemporary works and fine craft to traditional folklife artistry, Tennessee is fortunate to have a long and enduring history of strong artistic expression.